 The manual burden: Why IT teams are stuck in spreadsheets

 Most teams know spreadsheets are fragile.
-But they’re familiar.
-When each brand uses different apps and identity providers, and user records don’t match, spreadsheets become the only flexible tool to hold everything together.
-Until they don’t.
+But they feel stuck.
+When each brand uses different apps and identity providers, the real solution is automated provisioning via SCIM.

 "At Turing, we manage hundreds of contractors across multiple domains.
 Quarterly access reviews used to take two full weeks of manual checks.
 With Stitchflow, we closed hundreds of gaps and finished the same process in under a day."